newportg/Wopi/README.md

 Step 2,
     If we just focus on Nortern Europe, we can see how the WOPI server connects to the hub.

-* The Hub application creates documents and stores them in the storage
+* The Hub Web Application creates documents and stores them in the storage
 * The Hub Web Aplication would include a link to the document in the file store.
 * When the use wishes to open the file then the filename and path should be passed to the Office Online Server (OOS) via a IFrame.
 * The OOS calls the WOPI Host requesting the file.